 After graduation from dental school, I moved to Henderson, Nevada to become an intern at the orthodontic program of Roseman University of Health Sciences.
 I went on to join the Advanced Education in Orthodontics and Dentofacial Orthopedics program the following year and simultaneously pursued my MBA.

-After graduation, I moved to Goodyear, Arizona.
-It has been an incredible life here with my wife, Annie, and two dogs, Shenanigans and Griswold.
+After graduation, I moved to Goodyear, Arizona, and now live in Surprise.
+It has been an incredible life here with my wife, Annie, and two daughters, Claire and Emma.
 I am blessed to have a profession that has given me so much and that is so personally fulfilling.
 Orthodontics builds lasting relationships, shapes personalities, and changes lives for the better.
 It’s hard to imagine a better life.

 Front Office Coordinator

 Hi, my name is Kristin.
 I am an orthodontic assistant here at Share More Smiles.
 I have been an assistant for over 21 years.
 I knew at an early age that I wanted to be an orthodontic assistant because I saw how having ortho treatment changed my life and I wanted to be a part of doing the same for others.
 I love working here with Dr. Moore and all of my co-workers because our office is very small which allows for us to be very close to each other.
 I also love how our office has a small–town feel.
 I enjoy being able to get to know all of our patients and be there for them along their journey to their best smile.
 The transformation from beginning to end has to be my favorite part!

 I was born in California but raised most of my life here in Arizona.
 I have 5, yep 5, amazing children!
 Four beautiful girls and my youngest is my handsome son.
 In my free time I enjoy spending time with my kiddos, going to concerts and I love watching football (Go Cowboys!!).